-So you’ve got high blood pressure?
-And you’re looking for a natural cure to treat your hypertension and lower your blood pressure naturally without drugs.
-Discover how Chinese Reflexology and Traditional Chinese Medicine can help bring your body back into balance.
+If you’ve got high blood pressure and you’re looking for a natural way to manage your hypertension and lower your blood pressure naturally without drugs, discover how Chinese Reflexology and Traditional Chinese Medicine can help bring your body back into balance.

 If you’re a regular reader of my blog, you know that I don’t deal with cures here.
 That’s because diseases are simply labels to describe a particular set of symptoms in your body and most “cures” focus on eliminating the symptoms, but they very rarely address the root cause of the disease.
 According to The Merck Manual, the world’s most widely used medical reference book, primary hypertension (high blood pressure with no known cause) is the most common type of high blood pressure and it “has no cure.”